LLMCloud2024/LLMCloud2024.github.io/privacy.md

 During your registration with the Helmholtz Federated IT Services tool [events.hifis.net](events.hifis.net), your data is shared with Deutsches Elektronen-Synchrotron DESY, Notkestrasse 85, D-22607 Hamburg.
 For further information you can refer to [their pricacy policy](https://www.desy.de/data_privacy_policy/index_eng.html).

-#### Transfer of data to a third country or an international organisation
+#### Transfer of data to a third country or an international organization

 No data processing takes place outside the EU or the EEA.